Ulta Bronze Glow Self Tanning Tinted Lotion Review

 Review

-Results you may expect from using Ulta Bronze Glow Self Tanning Tinted Lotion:
+Does Ulta Bronze Glow Self Tanning Tinted Lotion Work?

-Quite moisturizing: Ulta Bronze Glow Self Tanning Tinted Lotion has a moisturizing rating of 5.6 out of 10.
+According to CreamScan analysis, Ulta Bronze Glow Self Tanning Tinted Lotion is quite moisturizing, with a moisturizing rating of 5.6 out of 10.

 Is it more humectant or occlusive?
 Rather humectant.
 It has a high humectancy of 6.4 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈3.0%) and Ethoxydiglycol (est. ≈2.5%), and a moderate occlusivity of 4.8 out of 10, mainly due to the significant content of Caprylic/Capric Triglyceride (est. ≈9.0%).